 (2008c) Words and constructions in grammaticalization: The end of the English impersonal construction.
 In S. Fitzmaurice & D. Minkova (Eds.), Studies in the history of the English language IV: Empirical and analytical advances in the study of English language change (pp. 301–326).
 Berlin: Mouton de Gruyter.

-Trousdale, G., & Norde, M.
+Trousdale, G., & Norde, M

-This list is based on CrossRef data as of 23 september 2021.
+This list is based on CrossRef data as of 16 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.